How to Add Sealant to Tubeless Mountain Bike Tires: A Step-by-Step Guide

 First, remove the valve core using a valve core tool.
 Once you’ve removed it, pour some sealant into the valve stem.
 Then, rotate the wheel so the sealant spreads throughout the tire.
 You can also use a brush to coat the inside of the tire and ensure that all areas are covered.
 Once the sealant has been distributed throughout the tire, reinsert the valve core and tighten it using the valve core tool.
 Finally, check the tire for any leaks or visible damage.
 If everything looks good, you’re ready to add more sealant or start riding with confidence!

-You may also like: How to Change Gears on a Schwinn Mountain Bike: A Step-by-Step Guide
+You may also like: How to Remove a Mountain Bike Cassette: A Complete Guide

 Adding the Sealant: Step-by-Step Guide to Fill Your Tires